 Chile: the country has a matured banking industry at around $ 300 billion worth of assets.
 Major players comprising roughly 80% of the market include Banco Santander Chile S.A., Banco de Chile S.A., Banco del Estado de Chile S.A., Banco de Crédito e Inversiones S.A., Itaú Corpbanca S.A., BBVA Banco Bhif S.A., Scotiabank S.A., Banco Bice S.A., Banco Falabella S.A. and Banco París S.A.
 Moreover, the Chilean banking industry is fairly fragmented.
 On the other hand, Banco del Estado de Chile is a state-owned commercial bank.
 In addition, both Banco Falabella and Banco París are extensions of services the two best known retail groups in the country provide to facilitate credit and enhance consumption at their stores.

 Colombia: the country has a matured banking industry.
 Mayor players constituting around 80% of the market include entities related to Grupo Aval Acciones y Valores S.A., Grupo Bancolombia S.A., Banco Davivienda S.A., BBVA Banco Ganadero S.A., Banco Colpatria S.A., Banco Agrario de Colombia S.A., Itaú Colombia S.A. and GNB Sudameris S.A.
 The industry in Colombia is fairly concentrated.
 In fact, Grupo Bancolombia and the four entities belonging to and/or controlled by Grupo Aval which are Banco de Bogotá S.A., Banco de Occidente S.A., Banco Popular S.A. and Banco de Ahorro y Vivienda Las Villas S.A. alone by themselves comprise at least half the market in Colombia which stands at approximately $ 250 billion worth of assets nowadays.
-Banco de Ahorro y Vivienda Las Villas is solely a residential mortgage bank whereas Banco Agrario de Colombia is state-owned by the Colombian government.
+Banco de Ahorro y Vivienda Las Villas is solely a residential mortgage bank whereas Banco Agrario de Colombia is entirely state-owned by the Colombian government.

 Panama: the country has a matured banking industry where assets exceed the country’s GDP approaching $ 100 billion today versus a GDP reaching $ 50 billion nowadays thanks to its status as a tax haven and where the currency in circulation happens to be the American dollar.
 Although heavily fragmented, the banks Banistmo S.A., BLADEX S.A., Banco General S.A., BAC International Bank Corporation, Global Bank Corporation, Saint Georges Bank & Company Corporation, Capital Bank S.A., Popular Bank Limitada, Banco Mercantil S.A., Banesco (Panamá) S.A., Scotiabank (Panamá) S.A., Banco Citibank (Panamá) S.A., Itaú (Panamá) S.A. and Credicorp Bank S.A. constitute over two thirds of the market in Panama.
 Moreover, other banking institutions worth mentioning in Panama include Banco Nacional de Panamá S.A. and Caja de Ahorros de Panamá S.A., both of them are entirely owned by the Panamanian state.
 Likewise, the latter one mentioned is solely a residential mortgage lender.
 In addition, the country enjoys a financial account surplus from foreign portfolio investment where private banking is at the forefront of services the country provides attracting capital while enhancing its preservation and steady growth.